Reliquary Cross (The Cloisters)

 The cross originates from Limoges, France, possibly from the Grandmont Abbey.
-It was in the Paris collection of one Félix Doistau from 1846–1936.
+It is recorded as having been collection of Félix Doistau in Paris from 1846–1936.
 It was acquired by the Cloisters in 2002.

 Description

 It is heavily engraved with lettering, and studded on both sides with more than 60 individual glass cabochons (faux coloured gemstones).
 Two prominent examples on the reverse emulate turquoise and sardonyx stone.
 These closely resemble similar gems of the "Chasse of Ambaza", another renowned Limoges reliquary, while the oddly place inscriptions are also a feature of contemporary sculpture of the region.

 The gemstones are probably intended as particular mementos for the region, to signify the devotion of local churchmen and nobility to the Holy Land.

 Inscriptions and relics

 The inscriptions are intended to identify other relics as associated with the massacre of the Innocents, the tomb of Jesus, and the tomb of the Virgin Mary.
 They include the words "De sepulcro dñi; De sepulcro be Marie" on the right side of the shaft (running up), and the words "S hermetis mi: capilli sci stephi.m" opposite on the left, running down.
 Unusually, four sets of engravings are set along the upper and lower sides of the lower cross.

 The relics are still visible (but barely, they would have originally been far more discernible), and include (assumed) fragments from Jesus' cross, placed behind rock crystal in the rectangular plaque located on the main shaft, prominently set between the two upper cross arms.
 The plaque contains a smaller cross with a single cross beam.